 They look so enticing when they arrive.
-They seem like the perfect solution for your credit card debt issues.
+They seem like the perfect solution to build and improve your credit.
 However, like so many things in life, when it looks too good to be true, it usually is.
 And, if you aren’t careful to read the details, you could find yourself in a worsened situation.

 With that said, here’s how to avoid credit card introductory rate traps.